Jim-BITracks/Hands-on-Azure-Data-Studio/content/case_study/readme.md

-# The Landscape
+# Case Study

-- A set of notebooks used for discovering the Big Picture.
+- A notebook to support Integration with Azure Data Studio.

 [Home](../readme.md)